samwell-ho/openpgp-ca/doc/src/details.md

 This chapter describes how OpenPGP CA works at a technical level.
-First, it describes the OpenPGP data structures that it uses.
-Then it describes some relevant points of OpenPGP CAs implementation.
+First, we describe the OpenPGP data structures that it uses.
+Then we describe some relevant points of OpenPGP CAs implementation.

 # What is OpenPGP CA

 - OpenPGP CA is a CLI tool for use by the admin
   - implemented as a library (reusable for other frontends)
 - written in Rust
-- the backend for persistent data is a database (SQLite)
 - OpenPGP CA uses the [Sequoia](https://sequoia-pgp.org/) OpenPGP implementation
+- All state is persisted in a single file (using the SQLite database)

 # How authentication works in the OpenPGP web of trust

-OpenPGP provides a powerful mechanism to authenticate keys: the ["web of trust"](https://en.wikipedia.org/wiki/Web_of_trust).
+The OpenPGP standard provides a powerful mechanism to authenticate keys: the ["web of trust"](https://en.wikipedia.org/wiki/Web_of_trust).

 The web of trust is built on certifications.
 A certification is a